Shehabov/Satellite-Alert-System/README.md

 - Click on GET USER LOCATION Button to automatically get your present location updated on map and calculate the passes data accordingly.
    ![2](./orbimages/guide/2.png)

-- Click on SET USER LOCATION Button after entering the lat long in the input fields to manually update on map and calculate the passes data accordingly.
+- Click on SET USER LOCATION Button after entering the lat long in the input fields to manually update your locationon map and calculate the passes data accordingly.
    ![3](./orbimages/guide/3.png)

 - Click on the image Buttons to view the ABOUT and CONTACT information